 "Why?
 It suits you," I said.

-"Of course it does!
-But I like the one your friend wore more."
+"Of course it does.
+But I liked the one your friend wore more."

-"Yeah… speaking of her," Lyra glanced sideways at me.
-"I never thought you'd befriend commoners."
+"Yeah… speaking of her."
+Lyra glanced sideways at me.
+"I never thought you'd make commoner friends."

-Don't tell me she was thinking I was after Milleia's body.
+Don't tell me she thinks I'm after Milleia's body.

 "Listen, Lyra," I said.
-"I might have been like that before, but that's in the past.
+"I might have been like that before, but that's over.
 I'm not doing that anymore.
 Milleia and Jayden are just people I met and got along with."

 "…"